ji-devs/ji-cloud/documentation/src/setup/google_cloud/google_cloud.md

   * `allUsers` w/ Object Viewer permissions
   * Fastly CDN proxy
   * The service account assigned as Storage Admin if it needs write access
+  * Set the default index.html and 404.html via gsutil (since bucket doesn't have domain name, can't be via console)

 See [CI/CD](../ci-cd/ci_cd.md) for more detail